 What you need

-Before we start, make sure you’ll have everything ready.
+Before we start to Install FOG Server on Ubuntu Server 16.04 LTS, make sure you’ll have everything ready.
 I’m a big fan of open source software, so everything you need for this is completely free.

 You should be kind of familiar with the use of VirtualBox, but I will guide you through each step anyway (except the installation of VirtualBox itself)